sandersbrad/Grounded/README.md

 [heroku]

 ## Minimum Viable Product
-Grounded is a webapp desinged with an interface to allow users to invest in real estate together.
+Grounded is a webapp that allows users to invest in real estate together.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [x] Create accounts
 - [x] Create sessions (log in)
-- [ ] Learn about crowd shared real estate
-- [ ] Find answers to frequently asked questions
-- [ ] See if they qualify
 - [ ] Browse a marketplace
-- [ ] Input income and credit score figures and get a maximum allowed investment
+- [ ] Use zillow generated charts to research potential properties
 - [x] Invest in properties
 - [x] Follow properties
 - [ ] Send inquiries